reshamas/fastai_deeplearn_part1/courses/dl2/lesson_10_2.md

 - https://github.com/fastai/fastai/blob/7ac2c490c22e2f0c0ffe983e593c4671d6beed2b/fastai/nlp.py
 - and, if it's a burden, please go back and try to learn those keyboard shortcuts in VS Code
 - you know, if your editor doesn't make it easy, don't use that editor anymore, ok?
 There are lots of good free editors that make this easy
-- Here's the source code for `LanguageModelLoader`
+- Here's the source code for `LanguageModelLoader`.
+It's interesting to note that it is not doing anything particularly tricky.
+It's not deriving from anything at all.
+What makes it something that is capable of being a data loader is that it's something that you can iterate over.
 ```python
 class LanguageModelLoader():